rails/rails/guides/source/upgrading_ruby_on_rails.md

 If you are using Rspec for testing please see the extra configuration required in the gem's documentation.

-### Autoloading is disabled in production environment
+### Autoloading is disabled after booting in the production environment

-Autoloading of classes is now disabled in production environment by default.
-If your code is dependent on autoloading in production, then you can opt out by setting `Rails.application.config.enable_dependency_loading` to true.
+Autoloading is now disabled after booting in the production environment by default.

+Eager loading the application is part of the boot process, so top-level constants are fine and are still autoloaded, no need to require their files.

+Constants in deeper places only executed at runtime like regular method bodies are also fine anyway, the are known by then because the file defining them will have been eager loaded while booting.

+For the vast majority of applications this change needs no action.
+But in the very rare event that your application needs autoloading while running in production mode, set `Rails.application.config.enable_dependency_loading` to false.

 ### XML Serialization